 Pine Tree Needles

-They fall to the ground and create a blanket around the pine that smothers other tree seeds.
+When needles fall to the ground, they create a blanket around the pine that smothers other tree seeds.
 This duff, as it is called, is highly flammable.
 When lightening strikes, it can ignite the duff, which will take out invasive trees.